goalifyplus/docs/administrator-guides/authentication/saml/README.md

 ## SimpleSAMLphp IdP Configuration

-As a popular open source IdP, SimpleSAMLphp can be used to provide an authentication endpoint for Rocket.Chat and the built in SAML support.
-Assuming you have a SimpleSAMLphp IdP up and running - [quickstart intructions here](https://simplesamlphp.org/docs/stable/simplesamlphp-idp) - you can find the metadata for the Rocket.Chat SAML Service Provider (SP) here, where 'my-app' is whatever you put in the 'Custom Provider' box in the Rocket.Chat SAML admin page:
+As a popular open source IdP, SimpleSAMLphp can be used to provide an authentication endpoint for Goalify.Chat and the built in SAML support.
+Assuming you have a SimpleSAMLphp IdP up and running - [quickstart intructions here](https://simplesamlphp.org/docs/stable/simplesamlphp-idp) - you can find the metadata for the Goalify.Chat SAML Service Provider (SP) here, where 'my-app' is whatever you put in the 'Custom Provider' box in the Goalify.Chat SAML admin page:

 `https://my-rocketchat-domain.tld/_saml/metadata/my-app`